How We Build Compliance Governance Systems for Englewood

 2. Data infrastructure assessment and consolidation plan.
 We assess your current data systems, identify gaps between what is being tracked and what funders require, and design a consolidation architecture that collects data once and serves multiple reporting purposes.

 3. System design and integration.
 We design the compliance workflows, integrate with your existing client and program databases where possible, and configure automated deadline management and report generation.
+We document every design decision so your team understands why the system works the way it does.

 4. Testing and deployment.
 We test the system against past reporting requirements, verify that generated reports match funder formats, and deploy with staff training on the new workflow.
+The first two compliance cycles run with active support so we can catch anything the testing did not surface.

 5. Ongoing maintenance and funder updates.
 When new funding sources arrive, we add them to the compliance system.
 When funder requirements change, we update the system.
 Compliance management becomes a standing capability rather than a recurring crisis.